AlbertineN/yolo/explanation.md

 Run the command `kubectl create -f manifest/backend/yolobackdep.yaml -n development` to create the pod Run the comand `kubectl apply -f manifest/backend/service.yaml -n -development` to expose our pod externaly on port 5000

+### Set up our client app
+Run the command `kubectl create -f manifest/client/yoloclientdep.yaml -n development` to create the pod Run the comand `kubectl apply -f manifest/client/service.yaml -n -development` to expose our pod externaly on port 3000